NyxHexen/CI_MS1_THH/readme.md

 3. As a new customer, I want to know the bar's address.
 4. As a new customer, I want to know what the price range is.
 5. As a new customer, I want to get directions to the bar.
-6. As a new customer, I want to know the operating hours
+6. As a new customer, I want to know the operating hours.

 #### Returning Customers
 7. As a returning customer, I want to view comments or reviews left by previous visitors.